Last updated on June 20, 2020

 Under General, you can set from name and email details.

-Next up is an option to add the most recent 5 alerts to your WordPress Dashboard and some Proxy / Firewall options that will adjust how the WP Security Audit Log plugin retrieves a users IP address when running behind a web application firewall.
+Next up is an option to add the most recent 5 alerts to your WordPress Dashboard and some Proxy / Firewall options that will adjust how the WP Activity Log plugin retrieves a users IP address when running behind a web application firewall.

 By default only WordPress administrators can view the alerts or manage the plugin but this can be changed and access can be granted to specific roles and users by simply adding the information in the ‘Can Manage Plugin’ settings.